Yuanyuan4666/draft-yang-dhcp-extension/draft-yang-dhcp-extension.md

      +--> Price = Budget Verified
 ~~~~

+## Operational Protocol Sequence

+1. **DHCP Discover**: The client device broadcasts a DHCP Discover message.
+The Parameter Request List (PRL) includes either the newly allocated standalone Option code or Option 43, signaling its intent to perceive upstream capability profiles.
+2. **DHCP Offer**: The DHCP Server (hosted on the Master Device) replies with a DHCP Offer encapsulating the initial intelligence profiles in its option payload.
+3. **DHCP Request**: The client device selects the offer and transmits a DHCP Request to the DHCP server.
+4. **DHCP ACK**: The server commits the allocation via a DHCP ACK message to the client.
-The interaction diagram above shows how the client device discovers the parameters.
-Upon receiving the final DHCPACK response, the client device terminates the state machine and extracts the target metadata.
-Depending on the deployment approach, the parameters are extracted either via direct structural field offsets (for the standalone new option) or parsed sequentially through pointer iterations using while/for loops to traverse the internal sub-TLVs (for the Option 43 extension pathway).
-The extracted boundary values define the session properties: Cap (0x01 (LLM Active)), Scale (0x0048 (72B Model)), Role (0x01 (Primary Master)), and Price (Budget Verified).
+5. **Extraction**:Upon receiving the final DHCPACK response, the client device terminates the state machine and extracts the target metadata.

+## Where the Mechanisms Diverge

 # Message Formats

 DHCP New Option Extension options convey the LLM Address, LLM Capability Level (Scale-Based), API Pricing, and LLM Primary/Standby Roles.
-The implementation methods include the following two approaches, both of which are viable options for product deployment:
+The implementation methods include the following two approaches, they only differ in the message formats as follows:

 ## New DHCP Option Format (Standalone Option)